pontus-vision/data-prep/dataprep-test-api/README.md

-# Talend Data Preparation - Cucumber test
+# Talend Data Preparation OS - Cucumber test
 ![alt text](https://www.talend.com/wp-content/uploads/2016/07/talend-logo.png "Talend")

-This folder contains the the Data Preparation API cucumber tests.
+This folder contains the Data Preparation API cucumber tests.

 ## Prerequisites

 You need Java *8* (or higher), Maven 3.x. and dataprep-api jar in your maven repository

 ## Launch integration tests
-There are different ways to run Cucumber integration tests :
+There are different ways to run Cucumber integration tests:
-* Launch maven test goal on dataprep-test-api project
+* Launch a maven test goal on `dataprep-test-api` project
-* Launch OSRunnerConfigurationTest class as a JUnit test in you preferred IDE
+* Launch `OSRunnerConfigurationTest` class as a JUnit test in your favorite IDE
-* Use a dependent IDE Cucumber plugin to lunch a specific feature file.
+* Use a dependent IDE Cucumber plugin to launch a specific feature file.

 _Note :
-Data-prep backend service is configured in dataprep-test-api/application.properties file.
+Data-prep backend service is configured in `dataprep-test-api/application.properties` file.
-Be sure adapt it to your own configuration before launching the integration tests._
+Be sure to adapt it to your own configuration before launching the integration tests._

 ### Maven launch
-To launch all cucumber test, you have to call the test maven phase.
+To launch all cucumber tests, you have to call the maven test phase with the `run-tests` profile.
 ```
-$ mvn test
+$ mvn test -Prun-tests
 ```
-It's possible to launch a specific test by specifying it in the command line:
+It is possible to launch a specific test by specifying it in the command line:
 ```
-$ mvn test -Dcucumber.options="classpath:features/os/ExportPreparation.feature"
+$ mvn test -Prun-tests -Dcucumber.options="classpath:features/os/ExportPreparation.feature"
 ```
-By default cucumber test will call the backend api on http://dev.data-prep.talend.lan:8888.
+By default cucumber tests call the backend api on `http://dev.data-prep.talend.lan:8888`.
-You can set another url value with the maven parameter:
+You can set another url value by using the following maven parameter:
 ```
-$ mvn clean test -DmyKey=http://backend.api.server.url
+$ mvn test -Prun-tests -Dbackend.api.url=http://localhost:8888
 ```
-Available key are:
+Available keys are:
 * ``backend.api.url`` : to specify the global api base url
 * ``restassured.debug`` : to switch on RestAssured library debug logs (default value : false)

 ## Report
-The default cucumber report will be available on the ``target/cucumber directory``.
+The default cucumber report will be available in the `dataprep-test-api/target/cucumber` directory.
 If you want a more readable cucumber report just launch the command line:

 ```
-$ mvn test verify
+$ mvn test -Prun-tests verify
 ```

-The cucumber report will be available on /site/cucumber-reports
+The full cucumber report will be available in `dataprep-test-api/target/site/cucumber-reports`.

 ## Adding new features

 ### Using and cleaning context
-Some of data-prep items like dataset, preparation, folders, etc. are stored under a feature temporary local context (see `GlobalStep.java`).
+Some of data-prep items such as datasets, preparations, folders, etc. are stored in a temporary local context specific to a feature (see `GlobalStep.java`).
-This context is used for two reason :
+This context is used for two reasons:
-* Share references to items between scenarios and steps within a feature
+* Sharing references to items between scenarios and steps within a feature
-* Clean the environment at the end of a feature to keep the tests re-entrant
+* Cleaning the environment at the end of a feature to keep the tests re-entrant

-For this last functionality, it is mandatory to add the following annotation on the last scenario of your new feature :
+For this last functionality, it is mandatory to add the following annotation on the last scenario of your new feature:
 ```
 @CleanAfter
 ```
-The ``@CleanAfter`` annotation just call a cleaning procedure in the test environment to delete all the created stuff in the right order.
+The ``@CleanAfter`` annotation calls a cleaning procedure in the test environment to delete all the created stuff in the right order.

-### Write new Java steps (classes inheriting from `DataPrepStep`)
+### Writing new Java steps (classes inheriting from `DataPrepStep`)
 * Don't forget to register any created item in the context in order to have it cleaned by ``@CleanAfter``
 * As the values passed to the folder API differs depending on the environment, always use ``folderUtil`` functions first instead of direct ``OSDataPrepAPIHelper`` calls, in order to keep your features runnable in an on premise environment.

 ## License
 Copyright (c) 2006-2017 Talend